Amarasi language

 Amarasi is a Central Malayo-Polynesian language of West Timor, and is spoken by the Amarasi.
 The Amarasi language has about 80,000 native speakers, with four main dialects called Ro'is, Kotos, Tais Nonof, and Ketun, though many differences exist between individual villages.
-It uses Subject-Object-Verb grammar structure.
 Speakers are interspersed with those of Helong.

 Classification

 Amarasi is a Malayo-Polynesian language with strong Melanesian roots, and additional Dutch and Portuguese influences.
 It belongs to a language group known as Timoric (sometimes Timor-Babar) that includes all the languages spoken on the island of Timor, as well as the nearby islands of Wetar and Babar.
 The most common languages in the Timor-Babar language group are Uab Meto (previously known as Dawan) on the western half of the island, and Tetum on the eastern half of the island.
 These languages have over a million speakers between them.
 Most Timoric languages are separated into east and west because of the island's conflicted colonial history beginning in the early 16th century.

 In 1998, Australian linguist Geoffrey Hull classified Amarasi as a dialect of Uab Meto, rather than its own separate language.
 However, beginning in the mid-2000s, as linguists began to study the differences between Uab Meto and its "dialects," it was understood that there was low mutual intelligibility between the Uab Meto varieties, due mostly to vastly differing grammar structures and foreign language influences (such as Dutch and Portuguese in Amarasi), and so many linguists now recognize the Uab Meto varieties to be independent languages belonging to a common Uab Meto language chain.